thmxv/tx-lang-cxx/README.md

 Tx aims to be oriented towards safety, speed, power and minimalism.

 Tx is inspired by Lua.
-The code base and implementation is inspired by the book "Crafting Interpreters" by Robert Nystrom.
+The code and implementation is based on the book "Crafting Interpreters" by Robert Nystrom.
 The syntax and feature set are inspired by languages such as Python, Rust, Wren and Swift among others.

-The code base is written, as much as possible, in modern C++.
+The code is written, as much as possible, in modern C++.
 Trying to be almost completely constexpr.

 ## Disclaimer